sdr-john/rsp1a-meteor/README.md

 # rsp1a-meteor
-This repository contains shell scripts and some modified sdrplay software to help decode the Meteor M2 and M2-2 Satellites.
+This repository contains shell scripts and some modified sdrplay software to help decode the Meteor M2 and M2-2 Satellites using an Sdrplay RSP1A software radio.

 INTRODUCTION: